-Southampton Philharmonic Choir are delighted to offer the opportunity to take part in a workshop with the acclaimed vocal ensemble VOCES8 on 20 October 2018.
+Southampton Philharmonic Choir are delighted to offer members and non-members alike the opportunity to take part in a workshop with the acclaimed vocal ensemble VOCES8 on 20 October 2018.
 Places are limited, so booking is essential.
-The workshop will be followed by a concert from the group in the evening (read more here).

 This British vocal ensemble is passionate about music education and is the "flagship" ensemble of the music charity, VCM Foundation.
 Touring globally, VOCES8 performs an extensive repertoire both in a cappella concerts and in collaborations with leading orchestras, conductors and soloists.
 With an on-going programme of recordings, videos and live broadcasts, VOCES8 is heard regularly on international television and radio.
 The ensemble is a Decca Classics artist and has released acclaimed recordings that have all reached the top of the classical charts.
 A new album is planned for 2019.

 The workshop is based at The Dobson Theatre at King Edward VI School in Southampton.
 (We'll be using some additional rooms at the school for the afternoon session.)

 Morning session: 11.00am to 1.00pm, with a tea break.